The first question a CEO or Founder needs to answer convincingly is:

 There are several issues with this approach; here is why:

 This second type of approach may seem to be more fruitful, but in business, you cannot isolate yourself into an ivory tower.
-To develop a successful product you need to connect to your customers and make them willing to pay for your help.
+To develop a successful product you need to connect to your customers and make them willing to pay for your help, hence the famous expression: create painkillers and not vitamins.

 This approach revolves around ‘lead users’ or users who are early adopters in the product life cycle.
 Early adopters are ahead of the game when it comes to new ideas or to the new features you should add to your product.
 Market research orientation is not a bad approach, but it’s often limiting, as we’re not always asking questions which lead to real innovation, we are mostly taking a snapshot at the current market situation with the intent of making future predictions.